uniwebcms/component-library-template/README2.md

 ## A Different Approach to Web Development

-Traditional web development often forces a choice between website builders that limit developer freedom and custom solutions that require building everything from scratch.
-Uniweb takes a fundamentally different approach through its runtime architecture: each website loads a complete component library as a federated module, letting you update components instantly across all sites using that library.
+Traditional web development forces a choice between website builders with limited flexibility and custom solutions that require rebuilding common infrastructure.
+Uniweb eliminates this trade-off by providing a robust core engine that handles infrastructure while giving developers complete creative freedom.

-When organizations use website builders, they hit a ceiling as their needs grow.
-When they build custom solutions, they spend more time on infrastructure than innovation.
-Uniweb solves this by providing the infrastructure as a core engine, letting developers focus on creating components that make websites unique.
-Your components automatically work with advanced features like multilingual content, search, and dynamic data - features that would typically take months to build from scratch.
+This architecture prevents the common pitfalls of both approaches.
+Website builders no longer impose technical limitations as projects grow.
+Custom solutions don't require months spent rebuilding standard features like multilingual support, search, or dynamic data management.
+Instead, developers can focus entirely on creating unique, powerful components.

+The runtime module system transforms your component libraries into versatile assets.
+Each library can power multiple websites while remaining independently maintainable and updateable, creating lasting value that extends beyond any single project.

 ## Understanding Component Development